Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 Disable auto-cycling for the first 1-2 weeks.
 Place the LR4 next to your existing litter box.
 Let your cat discover it naturally.
 Do not change the litter brand simultaneously.
 Too many variables at once is the most common training mistake.

 Use fast-clumping clay litter.
 Arm & Hammer Clump & Seal Slide and Boxie Cat Pro are the most frequently recommended in r/litterrobot discussions.
+Our guide to cat litter types explains why clay outperforms crystal, pellet, and lightweight formulas in self-cleaning boxes.

 Apply silicone spray to the liner on day one.
 Food-grade silicone spray prevents waste adhesion and extends the liner's useful life.
 The community discovered this; Whisker did not document it.